jpasholk/jpasholk.github.io/_posts/2018-04-18-my-portfolio-project-for-freecodecamp.markdown

 ## Time to build something

 I decided on using a framework to build my project rather than vanilla CSS.
-Somewhere in between browsing through web development subreddits and medium stories, I stumbled on a framework called [UiKit](https://getuikit.com/){:target="_ blank"} by [Yootheme](https://yootheme.com/){:target="_ blank"}.
+Somewhere in between browsing through web development subreddits and medium stories, I stumbled on a framework called [UiKit](https://getuikit.com/){:target="_ blank"}.
 I really liked what I saw when reading through the documentation.
 It offers a lot of the same functionality as other frameworks but just looks better, in my opinion (of course).

 ### Starting from the top

 I started with the nav bar.
 I knew that I wanted to keep it simple, just a text logo on the left and a few pages of navigation on the right.
-Heading over into Navbar section of UiKit's documentation, it says;
+Heading over into Navbar section of UiKit's documentation, it says:

 >The Navbar component consists of a navbar container, the navbar itself and one or more navigations.